Kong/docs.konghq.com/app/contributing/single-sourced-plugins.md

 ---
 ```

-If a page has one of these set in frontmatter, it gets generated for that version range.
+If a page has one of these set in front matter, it gets generated for that version range.
 Otherwise, it defaults to the setting for the whole plugin, which is specified in `versions.yml`

 ## Open source and enterprise discrepancies